tommyeastman/firstReduxProject/README.md

 # Redux + RN

+## Provider
+Provider translates the data in the store into something that can be used by the react side of app. redux wasn't designed specifically for react, it works with other things.

+react-redux library is the communication glue between redux and react.

+the provider component can only have one child.

 ## Connect
 Connect helper function is how you get access to redux state from RN components.
 In bottom of RN component, call connect, which accesses the global state and can pass it into the RN component as a prop